garibo684/garibo684.github.io/_posts/2023-07-11-Linked-List-Queue.md

 new_node as well as the prev pointer of the node that is after the new node.

 #### Delete
-  This function removes the tail node from the list and assigns the previous node as the new tail.
-It does this by changing the next pointer for one before the tail to nullptr and assigning it as the new tail.
+  This function removes the head node from the list and assigns the next node as the new head.
+It does this by assigning it as the new head and changing the prev pointer for the new head to nullptr.

 #### Clear
   If the list is not empty this function deletes every node one by one from head